simdie/Jx402paymentengines/README.md

-  # Fintech Dashboard Design
+  # JX402 Cross-border Payment Engine

-  This is a code bundle for Fintech Dashboard Design.
-The original project is available at https://www.figma.com/design/bmpGqLY239tlSjGEmyMZn3/Fintech-Dashboard-Design.
+  This is a code bundle for JX402 Cross-border Payment Engine.

   ## Running the code